 About Alexa for Residential

-Alexa for Residential provides residents of apartment buildings and communities effortless, ready-to-go Alexa-enabled smart homes from the day they move in.
-When residents first move into their new home, they find an Alexa device ready to control their lights, thermostat, lock, blinds, and more.
+Alexa for Residential provides residents of apartment buildings and communities ready-to-go Alexa-enabled smart homes from the day they move in.
+When a resident moves into their new home, they find an Alexa device ready to control their lights, thermostat, lock, blinds, and more.

 For an overview of features and benefits, as well as how to sign up for the Alexa for Residential program, see Alexa for Residential.